kort1k/ieee_ml/README.md

 WiFi and Power Sockets
 ---------------------------------------
 1. There is no WiFi nor power socket available for attendees in the auditorium.
-If you are bringing a laptop, please bring a fully charged laptop.
+Please bring a fully charged laptop.
+On day-2, your laptop should last atleast for 2 hours for the interactive exercises.

+(We have limited WiFi connectivity and access to power sockets in the auditorium-this is mainly for 5 course volunteers who would be helping the attendees.)

 This Important notice is applicable for people who are attending Day 2 of the workshop.